flix/book/src/getting-started.md

 > 2. Download `flix.jar` from [https://github.com/flix/flix/releases](https://github.com/flix/flix/releases)
 > 3. Create a file called `Main.flix` with some source code.
 > 4. Run `java -jar flix.jar Main.flix`.

+### Troubleshooting Java Issues

+The most common reason for Flix not working is (a) `java` not being on your `PATH` or (b) having the wrong version of Java on your path.
+To debug these issues, ensure that:

+- The command `java -version` prints the right Java version.
+- The `JAVA_HOME` environmental variable is correctly set.
+    - On Windows, you print the variable by typing `echo %JAVA_HOME%`.
+    - On Mac and Linux, you print the variable by typing `echo $JAVA_HOME`.